Workers’ Compensation, Third Party Lawsuits And Related Cases

-For example, a construction worker on a jobsite while working for a plumbing subcontractor, who is injured because of the negligence of the general contractor on the jobsite, may have a civil claim against the general contractor in addition to the workers' compensation claim against his employer.
-Other examples include on-the-job automobile accidents, product defects (such as faulty machines), or premises liability.
+For example, when a construction worker working for a plumbing subcontractor on a job site is injured because of the negligence of the general contractor on the job site, they may have a civil claim against the general contractor in addition to the workers’ compensation claim against their employer.
+Other examples include situations involving on-the-job automobile accidents, product defects (such as faulty machines) and premises liability.